 A study of television news gathering and reporting with emphasis on electronic field production and news packaging.
 The course also provides the student with practical experience in production of studio newscasts and a detailed study of control room and postproduction procedures.
 Fall.
 Prerequisite: COM 320.

-Note: Mini-DV camera, tripod, and firewire ownership is required.
+Note: Digital video camera is required.